kyma-project/kyma/docs/event-bus/10-03-troubleshooting-knative-eventing-upgrade.md

 type: Troubleshooting
 ---

 During the upgrade process, there might be certain sporadic instances where the `kyma-installer` gets stuck at the upgrade process of `knative-eventing`.
-This can happen due to the reason that the upgrade process was unable to clear existing knative subscription which are created internally by Kyma's `event-bus-subscription-controller`.
+This can happen due to the reason that the upgrade process was unable to clear existing knative subscriptions which are created internally by Kyma's `event-bus-subscription-controller`.
 To verify this check for the existing knative Subscription resources present in the `kyma-system` namespace.
 In order to do so, execute the following statement.

 ```shell script